RubyLearning/blog/content/post/2009/03/12/50-ruby-related-blogs-to-read.md

   </h3>

   <p>
   I have compiled a list of over 50 Ruby-related blogs of Rubyists and companies, in alphabetical order.
-The list is <em>not</em> intended to be all-inclusive, but it should give you a great start to read the blogs of some very talented Rubyists.
+The list is <em>not</em> intended to be all-inclusive, but it should give you a great start to read the blogs of some very talented Rubyists.<!--more-->
   </p>

   <h3>